happy child

 Maternal Health research

-Home > Baby Friendly News and Research > Research > Research on Maternal Health > Research on Overweight and Obesity
+Home > Baby Friendly News and Research > Research > Research on Maternal Health > Overweight, Diabetes and Other Conditions

 Impact of maternal obesity and breastfeeding intention on lactation intensity and duration